ShyamPrasad78/loan_prediction/README.md

 - XGBoost, LightGBM, CatBoost, and Logistic Regression
 - Stacking and threshold tuning
 - Evaluation using ROC-AUC, PR-AUC
+-
+## 📦 Dataset

+Due to GitHub's 100MB file size limit, the dataset used in this project is **not included** in the repository.

+### 🔗 Download Manually

+Please download the dataset manually from [Kaggle - Lending Club Loan Data]([https://www.kaggle.com/datasets/wordsforthewise/lending-club])

+Once downloaded, place the file:

+accepted_2007_to_2018Q4.csv

 ## 📁 Folder Structure
 loan-default-prediction/